verpeteren/evolution_original/README.md

 ##### Mandlebrot

 This is not implemented yet.
-Currently, it resolves to 0.0
+Currently, it is a No-Op

 p0: Todo
 p1: Todo